 What does that stacked block device mean?

-When writing to RD01, DRBD will replicate data to other nodes, then bcache involves to improve write performance, persistent data on ZFS pools in the end.
+When writing to RD01, DRBD will replicate data to other nodes, and then bcache involves to improve write performance and persistent data on ZFS pools in the end.